 Are you ready for emergencies?

 Basic life support may seem simple.
 As medical professionals, we are trained to diagnose, treat, and review patients, but emergencies can happen anytime.
-It could be in the form of cardiac arrest, anaphylactic shock, choking, stroke, etc. Immediate care must be provided for such cases, and even a second delayed is a life lost.
-As medical professionals, we may be able to save a few if we are well versed in the basics of basic life support.
+It could be in the form of cardiac arrest, anaphylactic shock, choking, stroke, etc. Immediate care must be provided for such cases, and even a second delay is a life lost.
+As medical professionals, we may be able to save a few if we are well-versed in the basics of basic life support.

 Life is unpredictable.
 People who are alive right at this moment may not be alive to see the next second.
 Basic life support is an essential skill in managing emergency conditions.
 It includes